+• With a VGA cable:

+Take a VGA cable

+and connect one end

+to the D-Sub output

+computer.
+Connect

+the other end of the

+VGA cable to the

+D-SUB/COMP.IN

+signal input socket

+on the projector.

+socket of the
-• With a VGA cable: • With a DVI-D cable: Your computer must be equipped with a DVI-D input socket.
-1. Take the supplied VGA cable and connect one end to the D-Sub output socket of the computer.
-1. Take a DVI-D cable and connect one end to the DVI-D output socket of the computer.
-Connect Connect the other end of the VGA cable to the D - the other end of the cable to the DVI-D signal SUB/COMP.
-IN signal input socket on the input socket on the projector. projector.

-- 3. If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.
+- With a DVI-I cable: - Your computer must be equipped with a DVI-I output socket. - Take a DVI-I cable and connect one end to the DVI-I output socket of the computer.
+Connect the other end of the cable to the DVI-I signal input socket on the projector. - With a HDMI cable: - Your computer must be equipped with a HDMI output socket. - Take a HDMI cable and connect one end to the HDMI socket of the computer.
+Connect the other end of the cable to the HDMI signal input socket on the projector. - 2.
+If you wish to use the remote paging function, take a USB cable and connect the larger end to the USB port of the computer, and the smaller end to the (USB) socket on the projector.
+See "Remote paging operations" on page 44 for details. - 3.
+If you wish to make use of the projector (mixed mono) speakers in your presentations, take a suitable audio cable and connect one end of the cable to the audio output socket of the computer, and the other end to the AUDIO socket of the projector.
 Once connected, the audio can be controlled by the projector On-Screen Display (OSD) menus.
-See "Audio Settings" on page 42 for details.
+See "Audio Settings" on page 51 for details.